stenslae/PulsarSideChannel/pulsar_report.md

 #### Method

 1. **Seeded RNGs:**
-   - A seeded Mersenne Twister PRNG was used.
+   - The implementation uses a **seeded Mersenne Twister PRNG.**
-   - Mersenne Twisters generate a state array based on an input seed, then the state array determines the number being outputted.
-Each successive integer comes from the previous number, and they all originate from the original state array built from the input seed.
-Therefore, when calling a Twister PRNG again with the same seed, each successive number from the PRNG stream will be equal.
-   - In MATLAB/Octave when rng(seed) is called, the global stream is set, and the resulting random numbers are determined based on the call number.
-   - Recalling rng(seed) can reset the global stream and generate repeated numbers, if the random functions are called in the same order.
+   - Mersenne Twister generators build an internal state array initialized from an input seed.
+Each successive values in the PRNG stream are deterministically derived from this state.
+As a result, **re-initializing the generator with the same seed reproduces the same sequence,** provided that random draw functions are called in the same order.
+   - In MATLAB/Octave, calling `rng(seed)` sets the **global random stream,** making random values dependent on both the seed and the number of times the stream has been sampled.
+   - Calling `rng(seed)` again in the program resets the global stream, which can lead to identical random values being generated if subsequent random function calls occur in the same sequence.

 2. **Chunking the Signal:**
    - The signal was separated into individual chunks for scrambling.

 3. **Scrambling Level 1: Flipping**
-   - The chunk had a chance of being randomly flipped
+   - Each chunk was assigned a random probability of being flipped (reversed in time).

 4. **Scrambling Level 2: Amplitude Shifting**
-   - The chunk was scaled with a random value.
+   - Chunks were multiplied by a randomly generated scale factor.

 5. **Scrambling Level 3: Time Jitter**
-   - The chunk was circshifted by a random time.
+   - A circular time offset (circshift) was applied to each chunk using a random shift value.

 6. **Descrambling:**
-   - The reverse operations were looped through each chunk in the following order:
+   - Chunks were reconstructed by applying the inverse operations in reverse order:
-     	- 1. Reverse Time Jitter
+     	- 1. Undo Time Jitter
-     	- 2. Reverse Amplitude shifting
+     	- 2. Undo Amplitude shifting
-     	- 3. Reverse Bit Flipping
+     	- 3. Undo Flipping
-   - The correlation coefficient of the descrambled vs raw signal was equal to 1, verifying descrambling worked.
+   - The correlation coefficient between the descrambled signal and the raw input signal was 1.0, confirming lossless reversal of scrambling.

 #### Results

-- Scrambling Levels Compared with Raw and Enveloped Signals:
+- Scrambled signal variants were compared against both raw and enveloped signals:
 ![Signal Comparisons](outputs/signal_compare2.jpg)

-- The scrambling was revealed to be relatively weak, especially in this application.
-Pulsars are very periodic, which is easy to expose visually and with spectral analysis.
-In the time domain, especially high-noise environments, though, scrambling was effective in hiding the original signal structure.
-Scrambling did reduce the effectiveness of spectral analysis.
+- The scrambling approach was found to be moderately effective, but relatively weak for highly periodic signals such as pulsars, whose regular structure can still be revealed through visual inspection and spectral analysis.

+- In the time domain, particularly under high-noise conditions, scrambling more successfully obscured the original signal's structure.

+- Although scrambling did not fully mask periodicity, it reduced spectral detection strength and partially degraded frequency-domain analysis, indicating that the method could still serve as a lightweight obfuscation layer in noisy environments.

 ---